git-moss/DrivenByMoss-Documentation/Yaeltex/Yaeltex-Turn.md

 ## Installation

-To use the extension the default template (called a *Bank*) needs to be installed and selected on the turn.
+To use the extension the included template (called a *Bank*) needs to be installed on the Yaeltex Turn.

-If additional templates besides DrivenByMoss e.g. to control a hardware synth should be added, note the following:

-1. You need to modify one of the buttons for bank switching with the Yaeltex editor (e.g. the *stop* or *loop* buttons could be candidates since their functions is available with a *shift* combination).
-2. Use only MIDI channels 1-9 all others are used by the DrivenByMoss template.
-3. In the Kilowhat editor, do not change any of the global MIDI CHANNELS settings in the Turn Preferences.
+To do so, open the Kilowhat editor and when prompted choose to load from a file.
+Select the file TURN.ytx from the Yaeltex folder in the resources folder coming with DrivenByMoss.
+After that, press the button *Send to Device*.

 ## Modifier Keys